- Carmoola

 How does refinancing work?

-It all starts with finding a new deal.
-This could be with your existing loan provider or a new one.
-The application process works a lot like applying for a standard car finance loan, but you’ll need to provide extra details about your car and your current finance agreement.
-The lender might also ask to check over your vehicle, especially if it’s an older model.
+The first step to refinancing your car loan is finding a new deal, either with your current lender or a new one.
+When you apply, the process is a lot like applying for a standard car finance loan, but you’ll need to provide extra details about your car and your current finance agreement.
+The lender might also want to check over your car, especially if it’s an older model.

 Why should I refinance my car loan?

-If you’ve put in the work to improve your credit score over time, you might find that you now qualify for a lower interest rate.
-A loan with a lower APR will not only reduce the overall cost of the finance but could also lower your monthly repayment amount.
+- Credit score gone up?
+You might qualify for a lower interest rate.
+A new loan with a lower APR will not only reduce the overall cost of the finance, but could also lower your monthly repayments.

-In contrast, if you’ve had a promotion or a pay rise since you took out your loan, you might be able to put more towards your loan each month.
-Refinancing to a deal with higher monthly repayments but a shorter loan term could help you clear the finance faster and save money on interest.
+- Had a pay rise?
+If your income has gone up, refinancing to a deal with higher monthly repayments and a shorter term could help you clear the finance faster, and save you money on interest.

 What do I need to refinance my car?

-While different lenders can ask for different things as part of a refinance application, in most cases, you’ll need to have ready:
+Different lenders might ask for different things as part of a refinance application, but in most cases you’ll need to provide:

-• Your car’s details including its registration number and mileage
+- Your car’s details, including the registration number and mileage

-• Your current loan details including monthly payment amount, the total amount owed, and the time left on the agreement
+- Your current loan details, including your monthly payment amount, the total amount you owe, and how long is left on the agreement

 Will refinancing harm my credit score?

-Credit scores aren’t an exact science and can be affected by a whole range of different factors, but refinancing will usually lower your score in the short-term.
-This is because your new finance will be listed as a new account on your credit report, adding a hard search query and reducing the average of your credit.
+In the short term, yes.
+Refinancing will usually lower your score because your new finance will be listed as a new account on your credit report, adding a hard search query.

 Can I refinance my car if I have bad credit?

-But be aware that if you’ve defaulted in the past, you may not be able to secure a new deal with a more competitive interest rate.
+But bear in mind that if you’ve defaulted in the past, you may struggle to get a new deal with a better interest rate.

 Will my monthly payments decrease if I refinance my car?

-If reduced monthly payments are your priority, you might be able to refinance with an extended loan term that spreads the cost of your finance over a longer time, although this might cost you more in interest overall.
+If reduced monthly payments are your priority, you might be able to refinance with a longer loan term that spreads the cost of your finance over a longer time.
+This will bring down your monthly repayment, but might cost you more in interest overall.

-You may also be able to lower your monthly payments if your credit score has improved since you signed your original loan agreement and you’re now eligible for a deal with a lower interest rate.
+You may also be able to lower your monthly payments if your credit score has improved since you signed your original loan agreement, as you might now be eligible for a deal with a lower interest rate.

 Can I refinance my car with the same lender?